dennybritz/papergraph/README.md

   papergraph insert -d /data/${DATA_PATH}
 ```

-Now that have seeded the database, we can also start the Hasura server.
+Now that have seeded the database, we can also start Hasura to serve the graphql API.
 Stop the postgres docker process with `ctrl+c` and run

 ```bash
 docker-compose up
 ```

-You should now be able to access the API on `http://localhost:8080`.
+You should now be able to access the API via `http://localhost:8080`.

 ## Freshness